aio-libs/aiosmtpd/aiosmtpd/docs/cli.rst

     221 Bye
     Connection closed by foreign host.

-Of course, you could use Python's smtplib_ module, or any other SMTP client to talk to the server.
+Of course, you could use Python's :mod:`smtplib` module, or any other SMTP client to talk to the server.

 Hit control-C at the server to stop it.